Joshuaamm7/Project4-Baron_OR_Drags/README.md

 ### Background

 Competitive multiplayer games like League of Legends involve teams competing to control strategic objectives throughout a match.
 Among these objectives, dragons provide permanent team-wide buffs that can significantly influence the outcome of the game.
-Different dragon types grant different advantages — such as increased damage, movement speed, or durability.
+Different dragon types grant different advantages, such as increased damage, movement speed, or durability.
 In addition to dragons, Baron Nashor provides a powerful temporary buff that can shift the momentum of a match in a single skirmish.

 Because professional and ranked players often prioritize these objectives, understanding how different objectives influence the probability of winning can provide insight into effective gameplay strategies.